Women’s World Cup 2023: Fixtures, and full match schedule for knockout stages

 Tournament capacity: 13,932

-The stadium will host to five Women’s World Cup group games, kicking off with the Group D battle between Denmark and Asian champions China.
-Republic of Ireland will also play here, against Olympic champions Canada in Group B.
+The stadium hosted five Women’s World Cup group games, kicking off with the Group D battle between Denmark and Asian champions China.
+Republic of Ireland also played here, against Olympic champions Canada in Group B.

 Stadium Australia, Sydney